 VC EGY: 4 – agree on the merging suggested by the 2nd MPP Meeting

-Lack of sufficient investment in digital inclusion measures.
+Merged with para 46 during the meeting.

 VC EGY:5 - Delete it’s already mentioned in the note challenges part

-Integration of the WSIS+10 and the Post-2015 processes and creating a mechanism to fully align the objective of the WSIS Action Lines with the Post-2015 Development Agenda.
+Deleted

-Sweden, Government: Integration of the WSIS+10 and the Post-2015 processes and creating a mechanism to fully align the objective of the WSIS Action Lines with the Post-2015 Development Agenda.
+Sweden, Government: Fully aligning the objectives of the WSIS Action Lines with the Post-2015 Development Agenda.

 VC EGY: 6– 3 – (MERGE OF 6 and 7) The need to increase the global, regional and national awareness of the relevance of WSIS Process to national economic development-related strategies, policies and initiatives and the positive role it could play in their development.